3 years (BA)

 |Fee status||Clinical annual course fees|

-A full tuition fee loan is available from the UK government to cover course fees in full for Home (UK)/EU students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.
+A full tuition fee loan is available from the UK government to cover course fees in full for Home (UK)/Republic of Ireland students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.

 For comprehensive funding information for medicinal students, please see here.